ShivamSaluja/Extract-Transform-Load/README.md

 # plankLabs

+This reository code can be used to extract data from website weather.com and store it into mySQL database.

 Step 1: Generate a API key for weather.com

 Step 2: Clone the git reposity wu to obtain its source code.